 What if the application is refused?

-If for some reason your application is refused there are some steps you can take to address the situation.
+If your application is refused, you can take some steps to address the situation.

-• Reach out to the organisations who are responsible for issuing blue badges in your area, they may be able to provide clarification on the reasons for refusal.
+- Reach out to the organisations responsible for issuing blue badges in your area.
+They may be able to provide clarification on the reasons for refusal.

 Parking with a Blue Badge

-• Time restrictions may apply for blue badge holders, so it’s essential to check local regulations.
+- Time restrictions may apply for blue badge holders, so checking local regulations is essential.

 Related Blogs: